UtterDonkey/scratch2js/README.md

 // will move the sprite forward 2 layers

 ```
-🌟NOTE: `spriteObject.run(...)` will return the value returned from the executed script.
+NOTE: `spriteObject.run(...)` will return the value returned from the executed script.

 Example:
 ```js